Turning Fear Into Success: Combatting 6 Common Objections to Personal Fundraising

 Supporters can hesitate to fundraise for many reasons, but the main causes usually result from a feeling of inadequacy or fear of failure.
 This is where nonprofits can step in with the right resources and encouragement to help supporters feel capable of their personal fundraising success.

-To help you help your supporters, we’ve listed the top 6 objections nonprofits hear most frequently from their potential fundraisers, along with steps you can take to alleviate each one.
+To help you help your supporters, we’ve listed the top 6 common objections nonprofits hear most frequently from their potential fundraisers, along with steps you can take to alleviate each one.

 1. I don’t know how to fundraise.